 Katie came and got me, took away my kitchen knife and toaster, and let me tag along with her for the rest of the evening even though she had errands and things to do.
 She offered to get me something to eat, and though I had no appetite, I knew she wanted to help and I should let her.
 She asked what I wanted.
 I said "Something hot" because my insides were cold.
 Steve, my upstairs neighbor who saw me getting "arrested", offered via text to hang out and talk, but he wouldn't be home for a few hours.
 When I mentioned that I was afraid to go to bed, Katie suggested that maybe I could also stay the night with him.

 She also suggested I talk to our bishop, which I thought was a most excellent idea.
-It turned out he already knew about it because C and T had actually first gone with their garbled account to one of his counselors in the bishopric who happened to be a police officer, and he in turn, whether because of professional requirements or just being a dick, had sent the two other police officers instead of talking to me himself.
+It turned out he already knew about it because C and T had actually first gone with their garbled account to Brad Hansen, one of his counselors in the bishopric who happened to be a police officer, and he in turn, whether because of professional requirements or just being a dick, had sent the two other officers instead of talking to me himself.
 So of course this information had also been disseminated to the rest of the bishopric and the secretary, and because it was last minute the bishop only had five minutes or so but wanted to talk anyway.
-I didn't really appreciate having to start out on the defensive with everyone from the beginning.
+I didn't really appreciate having to start out on the defensive with everyone from the beginning, and I expressed my annoyance to Katie by taking the Lord's name in vain.

 There wasn't time to explain very much but I did tell him that I felt my neighbors had been very childish and handled the situation very poorly.
 I knew it wasn't his place to try and make them reconsider their actions, but it was kind of his business since they had created a substantial rift in his ward, and he wasn't forbidden to communicate with them, and I kind of hoped he would at least meet with them in private and find a really tactful way to suggest that maybe they had been very childish and handled the situation very poorly.
 I didn't ask him to though.
 And he just basically said he couldn't do anything about the legal aspect and I needed to do what the police said whether I thought it was right or not.
 It never occurred to me to do otherwise.
 In fact, if my neighbors themselves had told me not to have any contact with them, without involving the police, that still would have been out of nowhere, completely uncalled for, and deeply hurtful, but I still would have complied.
 There's little to be gained in trying to talk to people who hate you that much.